makoru-hikage/single-array-square/docs/iii_table_of_contents.md

         - the Center of a Square
         - the Two Diagonal Lines
     4. The Directions of Traversal
-        - the Cursor
+        - the Current Position
-        - the Axial Directions
+        - the Horizontal and Vertical Directions
         - the Diagonal Directions
 iv.
 Conventions